wp-plugins/updraftplus/readme.txt

 It does not back up WordPress core (since you can always get another copy of this from wordpress.org), and does not back up any extra files which you have added outside of the WordPress content directory (files which, by their nature, are unknown to WordPress).
 By default the WordPress content directory is "wp-content" in your WordPress root.
 It will not back up database tables which do not have the WordPress prefix (i.e. database tables from other applications but sharing a database with WordPress).

 = Any known bugs ? =
 The major one is that backups of very large sites (lots of uploaded media) can fail due to timing out.
 If your site is very large, then be doubly-sure to test when setting up that your backups are not empty.
+Since 0.9.0 there is a feature to re-try failed uploads on a separate scheduled run, which means UpdraftPlus should succeed for more sites than before (since we now only need enough time on each run to upload a single file, not all of them).

 = I encrypted my database - how do I decrypt it? =